Whether you have 2 birds or 200, it’s important to know what to do if an illness arises in your flock!

 Do: Separate the sick chicken

-Separate the sick chicken from the flock as soon as soon as you can.
+Separate the sick chicken from the flock as soon as you can.
 The sick chicken should not have any interaction with the flock, as this can further spread the illness to other chickens.
 A dog kennel can easily be adapted to create an isolation pen.
 You may need to keep the isolated chicken in a climate-controlled area, such as a utility room or garage.
 This will help the chicken regulate its body temperature better, which can be difficult for them when they are ill.
 Create a calm, quiet place for the chicken to rest and recover to help it preserve its strength and to keep it from being pestered by the other birds.
 You will also be able to better observe the chicken once it is isolated.

 Do: Use good biosecurity practices